darlantane/metadata_american_universities/README.md

 # Metadata of American Universities

-Ce projet explore et traite les métadonnées d’universités américaines à partir des données fournies par l’**Integrated Postsecondary Education Data System (IPEDS)**.
+This project explores and processes metadata of American universities using data provided by the **Integrated Postsecondary Education Data System (IPEDS)**.

-## Contenu du dépôt
+## Repository Content

-- IPEDS_data.ipynb # Notebook Jupyter contenant l'analyse et le traitement des données IPEDS
+- `IPEDS_data.ipynb` – Jupyter Notebook containing the analysis and processing of IPEDS data
-- IPEDS_data.xlsx # Fichier source des données brutes issues d'IPEDS
+- `IPEDS_data.xlsx` – Source file with raw data from IPEDS

-## Objectif
+## Objective

-L’objectif principal de ce projet est de :
+The main goals of this project are to:
-- Charger et explorer les données des universités américaines
+- Load and explore data on American universities
-- Identifier et extraire des métadonnées utiles : localisation, statut public/privé, effectifs, etc.
+- Identify and extract useful metadata: location, public/private status, enrollment figures, etc.
-- Préparer ces données pour des usages futurs en data science ou en visualisation
+- Prepare this data for future use in data science or visualization

-## Technologies utilisées
+## Technologies Used

 - Python 3.x
 - Jupyter Notebook
 - Pandas
 - IPEDS (Integrated Postsecondary Education Data System)